-Find the OECD.AI Observatory at the India AI Impact Summit 2026
+Revisit the OECD.AI Observatory’s activities at the India AI Impact Summit 2026

-OECD.AI and GPAI are contributing to the India AI Impact Summit 2026, with key events, ministerial meetings and priority AI policy topics.
+OECD.AI and GPAI contributed to the India AI Impact Summit 2026, with key events, ministerial meetings and priority AI policy topics.

-The OECD and the Global Partnership on Artificial Intelligence (GPAI) will take part in the India AI Impact Summit 2026, contributing expertise, evidence and global perspectives on how artificial intelligence can deliver real-world impact.
+The OECD and the Global Partnership on Artificial Intelligence (GPAI) took part in the India AI Impact Summit 2026, contributing expertise, evidence and global perspectives on how artificial intelligence can deliver real-world impact.

-Across the Summit, the OECD.AI team and GPAI are committed to advancing the three guiding pillars of the India AI Impact Summit: People, Planet and Progress.
-Their engagement focuses on ensuring that AI supports inclusive growth, environmental sustainability and responsible innovation, while strengthening international cooperation and policy coherence.
+Across the Summit, the OECD.AI team and GPAI were committed to advancing the three guiding pillars of the India AI Impact Summit: People, Planet and Progress.
+Their engagement focused on ensuring that AI supports inclusive growth, environmental sustainability and responsible innovation, while strengthening international cooperation and policy coherence.

 OUR INDIA SUMMIT AGENDA